Graphs is a tool for viewing statistics on sales and impressions of your products.

 How to compare metrics

-Download: download the report in XLSX format with the option to break data down by days.
+- Download: the report in XLSX format with the option to break data down by days.

-Additional reporting periods in the graph on the main page: check the ordered and delivered products over the current week, the last 7 or 28 days.
+- Additional reporting periods in the graph on the main page: the ordered and delivered products for the current week, the last 7 or 28 days.

 How we select recommendations